arafatm/arafatm.github.io/_articles/agile/shape-up.md

 you share with the people reading the write-up.
 The best problem definition consists of a single specific story that shows why the status quo doesn’t work.
 This gives you a **baseline** to test fitness against.
-People will be able to weigh the solution against this specific problem—or other solutions if a debate ensues—and judge whether or not that story has a better outcome with the new solution swapped in.
+People will be able to weigh the solution against this specific problem - or other solutions if a debate ensues - and judge whether or not that story has a better outcome with the new solution swapped in.

 ### xxx Ingredient 2.
 Appetite[](#ingredient-2-appetite)

 You can think of the appetite as another part of the problem definition.
-Not only do we want to solve this use case, we want to come up with a way to do it in six weeks, not three months, or—in the case of a **small batch** project—two weeks, not the whole six weeks.
+Not only do we want to solve this use case, we want to come up with a way to do it in six weeks, not three months, or - in the case of a **small batch** project - two weeks, not the whole six weeks.

 Stating the appetite in the pitch prevents unproductive conversations.
 There’s